-Vitamin D, also known as the “sunshine” vitamin, is a vital nutrient which plays a role in essential functions in the body.
-Whether you take vitamin D supplements or include it in your diet, the benefits of vitamin D are vital to keeping your body healthy.
+Vitamin D is a vital nutrient which contributes to your body’s wellbeing.
+Whether you take vitamin D supplements or focus on a rich vit-d diet, the benefits of calciferol and cholecalciferol (D2 and D3 vitamins) are vital to keeping your body healthy.

-Vitamin D is called the sunshine vitamin because it is made in the skin from sunlight.
+Also known as the “sunshine” vitamin because it’s made in the skin when exposed to sunlight.
 What many people don’t know is that in the UK, there is rarely enough sunlight for healthy vitamin D levels between the months of November and March.
 Vitamin D benefits your mood, regulates your calcium levels, and aids regular muscle function.

 6 Benefits of Vitamin D

 Vitamin D benefits essential processes in your body.
-Taking supplements can help you reap the benefits of vitamin D and regulate your levels.
+Supplements can help you reap the benefits of vitamin D and regulate your levels.
 That way, you can focus on what really matters.
 Some benefits of vitamin D include:

 - Bone health - Vitamin D plays a vital role in regulating the calcium and phosphorus levels in your bones.
-This helps to ensure your bones are strong and healthy.
+It is included in bone supplements to support strong and healthy bones.
 Vitamin D and vitamin K actually work together with calcium in your bones.
-You may consider taking vitamin K supplements alongside the sunshine vitamin to help support your bones.
+This helps to move calcium into the bones, instead of depositing in your blood vessels.
+You may consider taking vitamin K supplements alongside the sunshine vitamin.

-- Immune health - Vitamin D benefits your immune system by helping you fight disease.
+- Immune health - Vitamin D benefits your immune system by helping you fight infection.
 Not getting enough may mean your immune defences do not react properly when you come into contact with a cold.
-It may be worth taking vitamin D as part of an immune system supplement plan.
+Immune system supplements could help you see the benefits of vitamin D in fighting diseases.

 - Good mood - Serotonin levels in the brain can be affected by the sunshine vitamin.
-Serotonin is known as the happy hormone because it is important in keeping your moods up and you feeling your best.
-Taking vitamin D benefits your mood, so making sure your nutrient levels are where they should is important.
+Serotonin is known as the happy hormone because it is important in keeping your mood up and you feeling your best.
+Vitamin D benefits your mood, and pill-free vitamins can help to improve your intake.

 These benefits of vitamin D show how essential the nutrient is to your everyday life.
 Including it in your daily routine can ensure you’re giving yourself the best chance of reaping these vitamin D benefits and steering clear of the health concerns that come with low levels of vitamin D. This vital nutrient can be found in many natural sources, as well as supplements which ensure you’re getting your share of the sunshine nutrient.